xcyang17/IPRS_UKB/README.md

 Here we systematically develop and evaluate biobank-scale genetic polygenic risk scores (PRS) for 4,206 IDPs from multiple brain imaging modalities and processing pipelines.
 The majority of IDPs (64.76%, 2,774/4,206) were significantly predicted by PRS developed by subjects with both genetic and imaging data.
 Moreover, genetically predicted IDPs detected associations with a wide variety of complex traits and diseases, with the patterns being consistent across different imaging pipelines.

 Our results suggest that genetic prediction through PRS may provide an economical and practical solution to make the UKB imaging study more beneficial to a broader population.
-Our PRS data resources have been made publicly available through Zenodo and will be returned to the UK Biobank.
+Our PRS data resources have been made publicly available through [Zenodo](https://zenodo.org/ and will be returned to the UK Biobank.

 ## Website
+...?

+## Tutorial
+### Individual-level PRS generation

-##
+## Data Availability
+PRS-CS weight of brain MRI traits can be freely downloaded at [Zenodo](https://zenodo.org/).
+The individual-level data used in this study can be obtained from https://www.ukbiobank.ac.uk/.